 Brewery “Pulsar”- Former Pivzavod Samarkand-1 was established in 1885.
 Taken over and renamed Pulsar in the 1990s.
 It produces beer on Czech technology under brands Pulsar and Bochka and non-alcoholic drinks.

 Arrive in Nukus at 12:15, just in time for lunch.

 Visiting of the most popular Museum in Uzbekistan is a museum of Savitskiy.
 The Karakalpakstan State Museum of Art named after I.V.
 Savitsky – also known, simply, as the Nukus Museum – hosts the world’s second largest collection of Russian avant-garde art (after the Russian Museum in St. Petersburg).
 It is also home to one of the largest collections of archaeological objects and folk, applied and contemporary art originating from Central Asia.

 Day 6 – Saturday June 16th

 Departure from Nukus at 8 o’clock in the morning, to discover the Usturt Plateau and Aral sea life.
-Pass via Kungrad district – which used to be one of the trading centers on the Silk Road.
+Pass via Kungrad district – which used to be one of the trading centres on the Silk Road.
 Continue to the Usturt Plateau.
-Stop at the Lake Sudochie, have picnicor have lunch at the café in Kungrad.
+Stop at the Lake Sudochie, have picnic or have lunch at the café in Kungrad.
 Visit the fishermen’s house.
 Old fish factoryUrga.
 On the way visit the former Light House, see the settlement of the gas plant.
 Visit airport on Usturt Plateau.
 Stop to take pictures of beautiful Canyons and the collapsed land.
-Arrive to Aral Sea around 5 p.m.
+Arrive in Aral Sea around 5 p.m.
 Set up the tent.
 Dinner.